DylanMeeus/springboot_jwt_blog/_posts/2014-10-01-handling-jwts-on-angular-is-finally-easier.markdown

 * **`/authenticate`**: It receives a user and returns a [JWT](http://jwt.io/).
 It authenticates the user.
 * **`/api/restricted`**: It returns a text if the user is authenticated (sends the JWT correctly).

-Now, we're also making our `/authenticated` endpoint return a **[Refresh Token](http://docs.auth0.com/refresh-token)** as well.
-JWTs expire at some point in time. **A refresh token can be used to get a new JWT after the original one expires**.
+Now, we're also making our `/authenticate` endpoint return a **[Refresh Token](http://docs.auth0.com/refresh-token)** as well.
+JWTs [expire](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html#expDef) at some point in time. **A refresh token can be used to get a new JWT after the original one expires**.

 So, first, let's authenticate the user: